skodapetr/skodapetr.github.io/src/content/post/2022-03-06-semantic-code.md

 ---
 title: "Semantic code"
 description: "Semantic web, semantic data - the common objective is to attach meaning to the data and increase interoperability.
   Tools like vocabularies, ontologies, and query languages, are employed to support the above-mentioned goals.
   Yet while all the tools aim to add meaning to data, none is the source of true meaning.
   <br/><br/>
   Source code is the source of truth.
   We can leverage it to improve software interoperability and introduce semantics."
 published: "2023-04-19"
-tags: ["Project idea"]
+tags: ["project-idea", "available"]
 ---

 Semantic web, semantic data - the common objective is to attach meaning to the data and increase interoperability.